ENCCS/performance-programming/content/algorithms.rst

-Actual computers differ from the RAM and from each other in many details, and these have important consequences for performance, as we will see later in this lesson.
+Actual computers differ from the RAM and from each other in many details, and these have important consequences for performance, as we will see later.
 However, almost always the difference can be expressed as a constant multiplicative factor.
 That is, one machine is about :math:`X` times faster than another independent of the size of the input.